dalenewman/Transformalize.Provider.Solr/README.md

 ### Notes

-- Tested with Solr 6.
+- Tested with Solr 6 and 7.
 - Field names go into Solr as lower case.
-- Uses older SolrNet at *https://ci.appveyor.com/nuget/solrnet-022x5w7kmuba*.